ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Adapted for sharded library use with ROS.
 Problems to solve: error library from PX4 does not work yet. math functions such as isfinite need to be shared as well. performance library needs to be shared as well (commented for now)
 ### Antipattern Category
-?
+X
 ### Keyword
 performance
 ### Note
-Commenting bits of code, to temporaarely fix issue.
-TODO: reread
+Commenting bits of code, to temporarily fix issue.

 ## Commit #134
 ### Hash